top of page

 In 1871 Charles Darwin published The Descent of Man, which applies evolutionary theory to human evolution, and details his theory of sexual selection, a form of biological adaptation distinct from, yet interconnected with, natural selection.
 The reception was mixed, with some concerned that “this book would unsettle our half educated classes and people will begin doing as they pleased, breaking laws and customs…” The text discusses many issues, including evolutionary psychology, evolutionary ethics, and the relevance of the evolutionary theory to society.
 We invite you to join us as we discuss this entire text, with readings about one month apart.

-The Descent of Man by Darwin - Part II - Chapter Eight -
+The Descent of Man by Darwin - Part III - Chapters 19-20

 Penguin Classics Reprint Edition